Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 CCPA breach cost: $7,500 per intentional violation, plus $750 per consumer private right of action.

 The California Consumer Privacy Act (2018, amended by CPRA 2020) is the most consequential US state privacy statute.
 CCPA penalties are $2,500 per negligent violation or $7,500 per intentional violation, with enforcement authority shared between the California AG and the California Privacy Protection Agency (CPPA) created under CPRA.
 Critically, CCPA provides a private right of action for breaches of nonencrypted personal information, with statutory damages of $100 to $750 per consumer per incident.
+CCPA compliance cost, the standing pre-incident expense of running a CCPA program, is a separate number from breach cost and is covered in Section CCPA.6 below.

 Negligent violation